 Thailand is generally a safe country.
 Most criminal activity is opportunistic.
 Pickpocketing occurs in busy tourist areas and unsuspecting new arrivals are regularly targeted by scammers.

-This being said though, the southern provinces bordering Malaysia have experienced significant acts of terror over the years.
-This area should be avoided.
-The roads in Thailand can also be dangerous.
-Drunk driving is an ongoing issue.
+That said, the southern provinces have been known to be politically volatile areas and should be avoided.
+The roads in Thailand can also be dangerous and drunk driving is an ongoing issue.
 Expats should avoid driving motorcycles and scooters in Thailand if they are inexperienced, as drivers in Thailand tend to ignore rules of the road.

 Where can I meet other expats?

 There are many social clubs for expats in Thailand.
 Bars and work social events may be other areas to meet new people.
 Many expats may find joining a sports league a fun way to interact with both locals and expats.

 There are three major seasons in Thailand.
 There is a dry, cool season, favoured by tourists from November to February, the hot season from March to June, and the rainy season for the rest of the year.
 These seasonal changes bring with them the monsoon rains, as well as substantially increased humidity to different parts of the country.